Survivor (American TV series): Locations

 As part of this, up through Survivor: Cagayan, the production of the last part of the recorded final Tribal Council showed Probst taking the urn or container containing the votes and traveling with it by some means, transitioning this to the live show and suggesting a type of continuity between events; for example Survivor: The Amazon appeared to have Probst jet-ski from the Amazon rainforest directly to New York City where the live show was held.
 According to Probst, they had also filmed a similar sequence for the 29th season Survivor: San Juan del Sur: he had paddled out on a canoe from the location in Nicaragua, and then paddling into Venice, California from a nearby island.
 Once on the beach, he would have asked a teenager to borrow his skateboard in the same manner as the "Hey Kid, Catch!"
 Coke commercial with Mean Joe Greene, with Probst doing some tricks on the skateboard before tossing it back.
 However, Probst had no idea how to ride a skateboard and even after some basic training, he could not complete the trick for filming.
 Production opted to eliminate that transition for San Juan del Sur, and they eliminated any similar transitions for future seasons.

 Beginning with season 41, the winner was revealed on location during the final tribal council, which was previously done in the original season (Borneo), as the producers were unsure on the ability to have a live finale due to the COVID-19 pandemic.
 The vote reveal was then followed by a Survivor After Show special with the finalists and the jury instead of a live reunion.
+After a fan vote, the live reunion will return for Survivor 50: In the Hands of the Fans.